What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 - Easy Access: Cracks in your foundation, gaps under doors, and open vents make it simple for them to sneak inside.

-Signs Of A Field Mouse in Your Home
+Signs of a Field Mouse in Your Home

 Before diving into solutions, it’s crucial to confirm that you’re dealing with a field mouse.
 Here are some telltale signs: